Google's "Most Searched" Ad Pays Homage To Black Icons

-According to Google, data was gathered by identifying Black achievements that were most searched between January 1, 2004 and July 1, 2019.
+According to Google, data was gathered by identifying black achievements that were most searched in the US between January 1, 2004 and July 1, 2019.
 “In other words, being the most searched talk show host means Oprah Winfrey was searched more than all other talk show hosts over this 15-year span,” Google explains.
 Basically, everyone featured in this video is a pretty big deal.

 Advertisement